-Following a traumatic week for everyone impacted by last week’s fire Metro Hotel has sought to provide very significant supports, focussed in particular on former tenants of 21 apartments attached to the hotel.
+Following the traumatic fire for everyone impacted Metro Hotel has sought to provide very significant supports, focussed in particular on former tenants of 21 apartments attached to the hotel.
 The hotel continues to support and assist former residents’ ongoing search for longer term accommodation, mindful that the tenants themselves are best placed to assess their individual requirements.

 At a meeting with residents this afternoon Metro Hotel confirmed that it will continue to extend direct accommodation supports until Wednesday 4th April, two weeks post the fire that closed the hotel, thereby ending any prospect of ongoing tenancy for apartment residents.
 Ahead of that transition, the following summary was provided: